Based on 12 reviews

 Peregrine Tour and Trek is a travel agency that respects animals.
 We do not support any activities like elephant safari or elephant bathing.
 Instead, we offer other activities like Jeep Safari, Canoe Ride, Elephant Walk, and a lovely day with an elephant.

 In the morning, you can book the Elephant Walk, where you will follow an Asian captive elephant on foot.
-In this activity, you can get close to the elephant and learn about her natural behaviour without causing harm.
+In this activity, you can get close to the elephant and learn about her natural behavior without causing harm.
 After that, get ready for the jeep safari.

 Apart from these magnificent creatures, you can see various deer, birds, and other wildlife.
 After finishing the jeep safari, you can join us for a canoe ride in the late afternoon and enjoy the quiet of the Rapti River.